 Escape the resorts and discover something extraordinary in Central America.
-Visit seven countries on this adventure and experience mighty ruins, clear Caribbean waters, Pacific waves, rainforests, and breathtaking scenery along the way.
-Explore indigenous Mayan villages and meet locals for an immersive experience that few travellers get to know.
+Visit six countries on this adventure and experience mighty ruins, clear Caribbean waters, Pacific waves, rainforests, and breathtaking scenery along the way.
+Explore Indigenous Mayan villages and meet locals for an immersive experience that few travellers get to know.
 While you’re free to choose your own adventure, your accommodation and transportation are included.
-Our expert CEOs will help you make the most of your time.
-Take a trip that’s packed with all the things you need and nothing you don’t – 32 days of maximum adventure at minimum cost.
+Our expert CEOs (Chief Experience Officers) will help you make the most of your time.
+Take a trip that’s packed with all the things you need and nothing you don’t — 32 days of maximum adventure at minimum cost.

 G Adventures for Good: San Antonio Women’s Pottery Cooperative and Local Lunch, San Ignacio

 G Adventures for Good: Posadas Mayas Homestay, San Juan La Laguna

 Carte Blanche: Antigua Guatemala

 Big Night Out: Antigua Guatemala